slyfox1186/ffmpeg-build-script/AUDIT.md

 GLM's claimed backup-failure deletion was false: backup_installed_programs is outside the promotion try/except.
 An injected backup failure now explicitly tests that neither installation nor rollback runs and old programs survive.

+## Medium severity: pinned repair behavior

+GLM correctly identified that an artifact-missing normal resume discarded the recorded release and queried upstream.
+It now repairs the pinned version;
+build() remains responsible for artifact checks and consumer invalidation.
+This also removes a redundant artifact probe on every normal version lookup.
+The regression forbids the network fetcher and verifies consumer invalidation.